jinlee487/vertual_reality_controller/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-Below are the reference sites I used to learn django and react
+Below are the reference tutorials used in developing this application

 * [MurtazasWorkshopRoboticsandAI](https://www.youtube.com/c/MurtazasWorkshopRoboticsandAI)